ngotrnghia1811/multilingual-federated-distillation/README.md

-# MlFD
+# Multilingual Federated Distillation

-This repository contains the code for:

-**Multi-lingual Federated Distillation** \
-*Nghia Trung Ngo* \
-University of Oregon &nbsp;|&nbsp; [Paper](https://github.com/nghiatrngo/MlFD/blob/main/Multi_lingual_Federated_Distillation.pdf)
+A federated learning framework for multilingual NLP that tackles two problems at once: clients speaking different languages (data heterogeneity) and clients running on wildly different hardware (latency heterogeneity).
+Built as a graduate research project at the University of Oregon.

 ## Overview

-MlFD addresses the compound challenge of federated learning over multilingual NLP models, where clients exhibit both **data heterogeneity** (different languages) and **latency heterogeneity** (hardware and connectivity vary globally).

-Three components work together:
+Standard federated learning assumes clients are roughly homogeneous.
+In multilingual settings that assumption breaks — a client training on Chinese text has different vocabulary overlap, gradient directions, and often different hardware than one training on English.
+MlFD addresses this with three coordinated mechanisms:

 1. **Semi-asynchronous tier training** — Clients are grouped into language tiers.
-Intra-tier aggregation is synchronous (FedAvg), while cross-tier aggregation is asynchronous (FedAsync), matching the real-world assumption that same-language clients have similar latencies but different-language clients do not.
+Intra-tier aggregation is synchronous (FedAvg), while cross-tier aggregation is asynchronous (FedAsync).
+Same-language clients tend to have similar latencies; different-language clients don't, and the two-level design reflects that.
 2. **Personalized tokenizer** — Each client derives a vocabulary from its own data and uploads only the corresponding embedding rows.
-The server aggregates these sparse updates into the global multilingual embedding, reducing per-round payload from ~1 GB to <50 MB.
+The server aggregates these sparse updates into the global multilingual embedding, reducing per-round payload from ~1 GB to under 50 MB.
-3. **Federated distillation** — Per-label mean logit vectors are aggregated server-side and redistributed as KD soft targets, allowing clients to use lightweight local models while benefiting from cross-lingual knowledge sharing.
+3. **Federated distillation** — Per-label mean logit vectors are aggregated server-side and redistributed as knowledge-distillation soft targets, letting clients use lightweight local models while still benefiting from cross-lingual knowledge sharing.

 ![Federated Learning convergence curves](docs/fl_progress.png)